Dark-Hobbit/khl/README.md

 In the future, I am also going to attempt scraping the history of each team's matches over time the same way as was done for the players.

 The KHL website might not store the necessary data in an easy-to-access form.
 In that case, we can take an approach of reconstructing the statistics for a match by aggregating the statistics of each individual player that took part on it.

-Such an analysis would question how much of a team's success is attributed to their roster and how much to the staff in charge of the team.
-In addition, using polynomial features would allow us to try and catch the synergy between players.
-And, of course, we could compare the levels of effect different players have on their team's success.

 ## Materials used
 All data used in this project belong to the KHL and were taken from the league's website, https://en.khl.ru/.